A marketplace benefits both businesses and customers. It keeps businesses visible virtually and provides a safe space where customers meet sellers.

 - Develop source code of the app front end and/or mobile app

 How do I verify my idea for an online marketplace?

 Start with a prototype to see what your idea is worth.
-This can be a website or a landing page describing your future services and offering to subscribe and become an early tester.
+This can be a website or a landing page describing your future services and offering those interested to subscribe and become an early tester.

 As an alternative, start a crowdsourcing campaign on Kickstarter or a similar service.